 However, their inherent intermittent nature does not guarantee constant production flows, causing imbalances in the power system that ultimately limit large-scale adoption~\cite{meenal2022weather,simeunovic2021spatio}. \ac{pv} energy generation forecasting could help resolve these imbalances and uncertainties, facilitating the general integration of \ac{res} into the power systems~\cite{simeunovic2021spatio,wan2015photovoltaic,gupta2021pv,aslam2021survey,kaur2022energy}.
-Therefore, accurate forecasting of \ac{pv} production emerges as an essential stakeholder to realise the full potential of \ac{pv} systems and provide grid operators and energy traders with valuable insights and decision-making information to optimise maintenance strategies, plan the development of new plants, mitigate operational and management challenges, and improve economic returns on investment~\cite{alkhayat2021review,conteCER,bianchi,wan2015photovoltaic}.

-For this reason, several methods for forecasting \ac{pv} energy production have recently been developed.
-Currently, \ac{pv} forecasting methods can be divided into two main categories: physics-based and data-based strategies.
-The latter can be further split into statistics-based and \ac{ai}-based methods.

-Physical-based methods, also known as \ac{nwp}, are mathematical models that simulate complex systems to predict how the atmosphere will evolve.
-These models are based on fluid dynamics and thermodynamic principles and use a combination of observations from weather stations, satellites, radars, and other sources to predict atmospheric dynamics.
-However, these methods have certain limitations.
-The main drawback of these approaches is their lack of flexibility, as they require intensive knowledge about the considered phenomena and can be expensive in terms of time and resources.
-Additionally, they require extensive computer resources to run effectively~\cite{wan2015photovoltaic,chai2020robust}.

-On the other hand, statistical methods include well-known approaches like linear regression, Auto Regressive Moving Average or Auto-Regressive Integrated Moving Average.
-These methods are mainly used to determine the mathematical relations in data, assuming linear models.
-Despite their widespread use in the literature, they are unsuitable for discovering nonlinear relations, and their forecast accuracy depends heavily on the available data quality and size~\cite{alkhayat2021review}.